Knowledge Base

 - Setting up your company logo if you haven't already: Update your Company Logo

-- Customizing the Subject and Body of the Opt-in e-mail that you'll be sending to your customers: Customize Opt-in Templates
+- Customizing the Subject and Body of the Contact Update e-mail that you'll be sending to your customers: Customize Contact Update Emails and Text Messages

-You can send one or many Opt-In forms via email to your clients using the Contacts screen.
+You can send one or many Contact Update Forms via email to your clients using the Contacts screen.
+In the Actions column, click on the Contact Update Form button:

 If you'd like to allow your user to update their mobile phone you can check that box.
-The preferred way to send Opt-In should be email so that you don't send SMS without the users permission.
+The preferred way to send Contact Update Forms should be email so that you don't send SMS without the users permission.

 Users will receive an email similar to the one below: